-The Quran refers to hiring the services of Musa (AS) by Prophet Shuaib (AS) for a wage and also for a speciﬁed period of time, eight years (28: 26–27).
-In another instance, it talks about Zulqarnain when people request him to build a wall for them, and that they would be paying him a tribute or wages (18: 94), but he does not accept their offer, instead of telling them to only provide their labour in the course of building the wall.
-The Quran also counsels hiring workers for collection and distribution of the Zakat (poor tax) and even commands that wages of Zakat workers are to be paid from the collected funds (09: 60).
+The Quran refers to hiring the services of Musa (AS) by Prophet Shuaib (AS) for a wage and also for a speciﬁed period of time, i.e., eight years (28:26–27).
+In another instance, it talks about Zulqarnain when people request him to build a wall for them, and that they would be paying him a tribute or wages (18:94), but he does not accept their offer, instead, telling them to only provide their labour in the course of building the wall.
+The Quran also counsels hiring workers for collection and distribution of the Zakat (poor tax) and even commands that wages of Zakat workers are to be paid from the collected funds (09:60).
 During the life of the Prophet (ﷺ), there was a group of people (called ashab e Suffah) who lived near the mosque and worked as the Prophet’s (ﷺ) clerks and emissaries.
 They were also the ﬁrst public servants in the Islamic state.

-The Quran instructs that wages are a right, not benevolence from the employer, as in the following words, “those who believe and perform honourable deeds (good work) . . . their earnings will never be withheld from them” (95: 06).
+We have identified six major principles in determining and setting wages, in the light of teachings from Quran and Sunnah.
+As a first principle, the Quran instructs that wages are a right, not benevolence from the employer, as in the following words, “those who believe and perform honourable deeds (good work) . . . their earnings will never be withheld from them” (95:06).
 Anticipating modern notions of express or implied contracts of employment, the Prophet (ﷺ) also forbade the hiring of a worker without the prior ﬁxation of wages for the work.
 The above instances from Quran and hadith show that worker should be explicitly informed about the wages that he would receive on completion of his task or wage period.
 This speciﬁcation of wages can either be in oral or written form.
 However, if there is some customary fee or pay for some type of work, wage speciﬁcation may not be necessary.

 The third principle in ﬁxation of wages is that wages should be set keeping in view the prevailing conditions such as inﬂation, regional price differences, and needs.
 It is related that Umar (RA) used to determine wages according to the conditions prevalent in the city and the employees’ personal needs.
 This is also evident in a tradition where the Prophet (ﷺ) gave double the share in ghanimah (war spoils) to the persons with families compared to unmarried persons.